BruningLab/warpDOCK/README.md

 :wq
 ```
-Save and exit, then enter:
+Save and exit the text editor, then enter the following into the terminal:

 ```
 sudo mount -a
 ```

 &nbsp;

 **The NFS server (and by virtue block volume) can be mounted to the control node by one of two ways.**

 SSH into the Control node.
-To temporary mount the block volume, enter:
+To temporary mount the block volume, enter into the terminal:

 ```
 sudo mount <NFS_IP>:/mnt/NFS /mnt